-Emergency food is getting scarce and in an effort to protect themselves from the virus, everyone wants a face mask, especially an N95 respirator which are said to provide the best protection against getting sick.
+Emergency food is getting scarce, and in an effort to protect themselves from the virus, everyone wants a face mask, especially an N95 respirator, which is said to provide the best protection against getting sick.

-The problem is N95 respirators are now impossible to find.
+The problem is that N95 respirators are now impossible to find.
 Read more about N95 Masks.

 Luckily, it is possible to make your own respirator.
 The key is using a HEPA vacuum cleaner bag as a filter.

 Watch on Video

 Aside from the obvious reason that there are no N95 respirators left, here are some other reasons to make your own face respirator:

 - Get a better fit: Studies regularly show that respirator masks only work well if they have a tight fit.
 Most masks on the market don’t fit children well or people with beards.
 If you have an N95 mask and a beard, it’s time to shave!

 - Moral obligation: Using a DIY mask means N95 masks are available to healthcare workers who need them on the frontlines of a pandemic.